AntonioReyes/feed-interview-task/README.md

 feel free to include any package dependencies that are required and keep note of any references you might use like stackoverflow.

 ## ETL Exercise
 Create a service for watching a directory for any new json files.
-For example using a node js demon.
+For example using a node js daemon.

 Behaviour:
-- When a new *ad_insights* file arrives to the directory, parce it and calculate the following:
+- When a new *ad_insights* file arrives to the directory, parse it and calculate the following:
 > - Aggregate the spend by account_id and display top 3 spending accounts.
 > - Aggregate the spend by campaign and display the top 3 spending campaigns.
 > - Calculate the min,max and average cost per impression per spending account.